Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 ---

 ## **Conclusion**
-The current implementation simplifies the original design by focusing on modular API endpoints rather than subsystems.
-While some features (e.g., payment processing, item parsing) are not implemented, the core functionality (authentication, character management, story generation) is well-defined and operational.
+The current implementation simplifies the original design by focusing on modular API endpoints.
+We moved more of the game state management to the front end, so the front end implements the gameplay and the backend is used to store, retrieve, and create new content.
+While some features (e.g., payment processing, item parsing) are not implemented, the core functionality (authentication, character management, story generation) is fairly similar to the original design, but endpoint and function names and organization are different as well as some new features.
 The use of AI for dynamic content creation remains a key feature, integrated into multiple components.